SigBaldi/SigBaldi/README.md

-### I'm Daniele
+### hi, I'm Daniele
-I'm a Web Developer from Sardinia.
-I love creating with Web Technologies.
+I'm a Software Engineer from Sardinia.
+I love creating with Web Technologies and solving problems with code.